-Regarding the internship itself, I didn’t learn new techniques or skills but was surprised by the organization of the hospital and the fact that physiotherapists were specific to a certain area.
-At that time in Portugal physiotherapists were generalist, the same physiotherapist treated neurological patients and an orthopedic patient.
-Nowadays it doesn’t work like that anymore, at least in the hospitals or big clinics.
+Regarding the internship itself, I didn’t learn new techniques or skills.
+Still, I was surprised by the organization of the hospital and the fact that physiotherapists were specific to a particular area.
+At that time in Portugal, physiotherapists were generalists.
+The same physiotherapist treated neurological patients and orthopedic patients.
+Nowadays, it doesn’t work like that anymore, at least in hospitals or big clinics.

-Belgium has two official languages French and Dutch, and in a small part also German.
-There are two distinct regions: the north is mostly a Dutch speaking, Flanders, and the south french speaking, Wallonia.
-Brussels is bilingual, so a lot of people speak both languages, and for example, street signs are in both languages.
+Belgium has two official languages, French and Dutch, and in a small part German.
+There are two distinct regions: the north, Flanders, is mostly Dutch-speaking.
+The south, Wallonia.
+French-speaking.
+Brussels is bilingual, so a lot of people speak both languages.
+Street signs are in both languages.

 Interesting facts about Belgium

-- They take pride in being the Capital of the European Union, headquarters of EU institutions and NATO;
+- They take pride in being the Capital of the European Union, headquarters of EU institutions and NATO.

 - Bicycles!!
-They love bicycles and use them a lot, to go nearly everywhere.
+They love bicycles and use them a lot to go nearly everywhere.
 I turned to love going to the internship by bicycle;

 - Belgium is also the land of comic books.
-Tintin, Lucky luck, The Smurfs and Spirou were all written by Belgian authors;
+Tintin, Lucky luck, The Smurfs, and Spirou were all written by Belgian authors;

 Best and Worst things about doing Erasmus in Belgium

-- Bicycles, going to the hospital by bike and discovering the city by bike 🙂
+- Bicycles, going to the hospital by bike and discovering the city by bike.

-- Learning and experiencing new adventures 🙂
+- Learning and experiencing new adventures.

-- Having to speak a different language can be frustrating and fun at the same time 🙂
+- Having to speak a different language can be frustrating and fun at the same time.

-- Traveling to Luxembourg, Amsterdam, Paris 🙂
+- Traveling to Luxembourg, Amsterdam, and Paris.

 - Being far from Jorge.

 Where to go in Belgium

-The main attractions are situated in the city center, the Grand Place where is located in the town hall and the king’s house.
+The main attractions are situated in the city center, the Grand Place, the town hall, and the king’s house.
 Nearby is the statue of Everard’s Serclaes, who was a local hero.
-It is said if you rub the statue it gives good luck.
+It is said if you rub the statue, it gives good luck.

-At first, a fountain played an essential role in the former distribution of drinking water.
-The legend says the statue is a representation of a boy who was spying the soldiers that were attacking the city, and he urinated on the burning fuse that they were planing in detonating and thus saved the city.
+At first, a fountain played an essential role in the former drinking water distribution.
+The legend says the statue is a representation of a boy who was spying on the soldiers that were attacking the city.
+He urinated on the burning fuse they were planning to detonate and thus saved the city.

-Visit the Royal Saint Hubert Galleries home to lively cafès and one-of-a-kind boutiques, and the museum of comic books, the Belgian Comic Strip Center.
+Visit the Royal Saint Hubert Galleries, home to lively cafès and one-of-a-kind boutiques, and the museum of comic books, the Belgian Comic Strip Center.

 I highly recommend you to see the movie In Bruges.
-It’s a fantastic movie and one of the things that make it great is the scenery and cinematography of Bruges.
+It’s a fantastic movie, and one of the things that make it great is the scenery and cinematography of Bruges.

-Still wondering if you should visit Ghent or Bruges?
+Still, wondering if you should visit Ghent or Bruges?
 Our friends from “our escape clause” have the answer…

-You can find the diamond quarter, the workshops that polish diamond, diamond brokers and merchants.
+You can find the diamond quarter, the workshops that polish diamonds, diamond brokers, and merchants.
 You can visit the diamond museum.
-Nearby exists the Jewish quarter, Antwerp became a major center for Orthodox Jews, usually associated with the diamond industry.
+Nearby exists the Jewish quarter.
+Antwerp became a significant center for Orthodox Jews, usually associated with the diamond industry.

 What to eat in Belgium

-There are different chocolateries throughout Belgium but most of them are situated by the city center, around the Grand Place.
-You can just enter the different chocolateries and ask to try the different praline or truffles.
-In Bruges, there is a chocolate museum.
+There are different chocolaterie throughout Belgium, but most are situated by the city center, around the Grand Place.
+You can just enter the different chocolaterie and ask to try the different pralines or truffles.
+In Bruges, there is even a chocolate museum.